binocarlos/presentations/docker-storage/page11.md

 ### flocker-deploy

-Use a cli tool called **flocker-deplpy** manage the location of volumes / containers.
+Use a cli tool called **flocker-deploy** to manage the location of volumes / containers.

 Use a **docker-compose** style yaml to describe containers.